Royce Lewis Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in the league.

-- The Pirates' 4.61 team ERA ranks 22nd across all league pitching staffs.
+- The Pirates have a 4.60 team ERA that ranks 21st across all league pitching staffs.

-- The Pirates rank 11th in baseball in home runs surrendered (138 total, 1.1 per game).
+- Pirates pitchers combine to allow the ninth-fewest home runs in baseball (138 total, 1.1 per game).

-- Keller will look to secure his 10th victory when he makes the start for the Pirates, his 26th of the season.
-He is 9-8 with a 4.27 ERA and 161 strikeouts through 149 2/3 innings pitched.
+- Bido (2-3 with a 5.05 ERA and 37 strikeouts in 41 2/3 innings pitched) gets the start for the Pirates, his ninth of the season.

-- The righty's most recent appearance was on Sunday against the Cincinnati Reds, when he tossed six innings, surrendering one earned run while giving up five hits.
+- The righty last appeared in relief on Monday, when he threw three innings against the New York Mets, allowing one earned run while giving up two hits.

+- The 27-year-old has put up a 5.05 ERA and 8.1 strikeouts per nine innings across 12 games this season, while giving up a batting average of .261 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.